 The Second U.S. Climate Modeling Summit was held March 2016 in the Washington, DC area.
 This meeting is dedicated to more specific exchanges among Centers with the goal of facilitating enhanced coordination on specific items of interest to multiple Centers: 1) CMIP or other Coordinated Modeling activities; and 2) Opportunities and challenges for modeling with high resolution and advanced physical representation.
 This will be done in the context of USGCRP priorities, and the evolving condition of Federal Supercomputing and Software, and the interfaces with Integrated Assessment and Impact-Adaptation and Vulnerability research.

 First Meeting (February 2015)

 The First U.S. Climate Modeling Summit was held in February 2015 in the Washington, DC area.
 The overarching goal of the meeting was to enhance coordination toward a common national climate modeling strategy and communication with the broader modeling community.
 The meeting also began to identify priorities for future Summit activities and needs for topical Climate Forums, as recommended by the National Research Council report, A National Strategy for Advancing Climate Modeling.
-An initial Climate Forum planned by the Summit leads was held in conjunction with the meeting and focused on U.S. participation in CMIP6.
+An initial Climate Forum planned by the Summit leads was held in conjunction with the meeting and focused on U.S. participation in CMIP6(link is external).